Instruction Anatomy

 All commands are 16-bits in length.
 The bits are partitioned into OpCodes and Operands.
 During execution of an LC-3 command, the Simulate's control unit examines the instruction (which was loaded into the IR at the start of execution)

-The control unit parses the 16-bits of the IR and causes the system to preform a series of steps to complete execution of that command.
+The control unit parses the 16-bits of the IR and causes the system to perform a series of steps to complete execution of that command.

 The number of clock cycles required to complete a command will vary with the steps needed to complete it